 After their calculations made this prediction, the team tested it by gently depositing size-selected (PbS)32 clusters onto a graphite surface, where they could easily migrate and merge together to form larger nanoscale structures.

 “By using scanning tunneling microscope (STM) images to measure the dimensions of the resultant lead sulfide nano-blocks, we confirmed that (PbS)32 baby crystals had indeed stacked together as predicted by theory,” said Kit Bowen Jr., the E. Emmet Reid Professor in the Department of Chemistry at The Johns Hopkins University, who worked with his colleague, Howard Fairbrother, on the project.

 Conceptually, these results shed light on how solids are formed.
-Technologically, these clusters are perhaps the smallest lead sulfide quantum dots, species which may have applications as photo-voltaics.
+Technologically, these clusters are perhaps the smallest lead sulfide quantum dots, species that may have applications as photovoltaics.